VerbruggenD/VerbruggenD/README.md

 - I'm an electronics ICT student at University Hasselt.
 - I have a bachelors degree in electronics.
-- I am really interested in physics and nanotechnology.
+- I am really interested in physics, nanotechnology and robotics.
-- I code for personal and educational perpuses.
+- I code for personal and educational purposes.
 - Mainly in Python and raw C, but also some C++, C# and java.
 - I like AVR and PSOC microcontrollers & processors.
 - I’m currently working on an GBA game as an educational project.